The ROI of consumer insights when building digital finance products

 Changing attitudes in banking

-I’ve worked for—and with—many of the biggest banking organisations in the UK market.
+I’ve worked for—and with—many of the biggest banking organizations in the UK market.
 And in my experience, advocating for the customer can be very difficult.
-When many stakeholders from different departments of a large organisation are involved, the customer is often forgotten (or at least deprioritised) when creating systems and products.
+When many stakeholders from different departments of a large organization are involved, the customer is often forgotten (or at least deprioritized) when creating systems and products.
 Traditionally, changes are driven by the institutions themselves, not what their customers need.

 This landscape is shifting, though.
 Regulatory developments, such as open banking initiatives, have expanded the marketplace and opened it up to newcomers.

-As a result we’ve seen a rise in the number of smaller fintech companies and ‘challenger banks’ that have driven greater innovation and digitisation within the banking industry.
-Brands like Starling and Metro Bank have done a great job of putting individual customers’ needs at the centre of their products and customers are voting with their feet.
+As a result, we’ve seen a rise in the number of smaller fintech companies and ‘challenger banks’ that have driven greater innovation and digitization within the banking industry.
+Brands like Starling and Metro Bank have done a great job of putting individual customers’ needs at the center of their products, and customers are voting with their feet.
 More than a third of UK adults now have an account with a digital-only bank.

 This rate of change has forced a culture shift where traditional banks, who used to make decisions based on what they thought customers would find useful, have had to adapt to consider how people live their financial lives and work out the best way to help them directly.

-At OpenBox, working with both established institutions and disruptors has shown me that every organisation—across the financial services market—is now expected to seek out genuine customer insights and adapt their approach to digital experiences.
-The organisations that have quickly adapted to the modern dynamic seem to be growing fastest.
+Working with both established institutions and disruptors at OpenBox has shown me that every organization across the financial services market is now expected to seek out genuine customer insights and adapt its approach to digital experiences.
+Organizations that have quickly adapted to the modern dynamic seem to be growing at the fastest pace.

 Leveraging consumer insights in financial services

-This is an issue I deal with a lot because organisations know they need to change, and focus more on customer insights, but they’re not quite sure how to do it.
+This is an issue I deal with a lot because organizations know they need to change, and focus more on customer insights, but they’re not quite sure how to do it.

 In our experience of working with digital leaders at various financial institutions, we’ve tested multiple approaches to doing this.
 There are several paths to take, from simple customer feedback methods like quick surveys, online reviews or even instant pop-up boxes (such as ‘how was your experience today?’) to platforms that provide deep and powerful levels of audience analysis.